≡ Menu

 Particularly the…

-Was brought to the United States in the 19th century.
+The first Maltese was brought to the United States in the 19th century.
 The American Kennel Club (AKC) recognized him in 1888.
-He remains a very popular breed in the United States and abroad, and is a favorite toy dog of the rich and the famous.
+He remains a prevalent breed in the United States and abroad and is a favorite toy dog of the rich and the famous.

 Physical Characteristics

 The Maltese Lion Dog has always been a companion dog.
 He is not a working dog by any means.
-He is no guard dog and he is certainly not a dog you can rely on to defend you against an attacker (not that he won’t try to help, but that’s a different thing.)
+He is no guard dog and not a dog you can rely on to defend you against an attacker (not that he won’t try to help, but that’s a different thing.)
+But be warned, they tend to be suspicious and bark quite a lot, especially at strangers.
+It’s hard to stop him when he starts barking, but he is all bark and no bite – which is good.

 He is a dog…

-He is just a sweet little dog that runs all around the house, follows you everywhere you go and wants nothing more than to cuddle in your lap.
+He is a sweet little dog that runs all around the house, follows you everywhere you go, and wants nothing more than to cuddle in your lap.
 How can you not fall in love with him at first sight?

-The Maltese is one of the smallest dog breeds, but he is also one of the healthiest dogs out there.
-In fact, most small breeds tend to have high life expectancy, and that is the case with this dog as well – he has a life span of 15 to 18 years.
+The Maltese is one of the most miniature dog breeds but also one of the healthiest dogs.
+Most small breeds tend to have high life expectancy, which is the case with this dog as well – he has a life span of 15 to 18 years.

 Just make sure that he doesn’t have more dog food than he should, as obesity is a serious concern with this breed, as is tear staining.
 Here is a list of health issues known to affect this breed.